joshuacalebdavids/vrtks-pow/README.md

 ## Prerequisites
-In order to build WordPress websites using WSK you will need the following installed on your machine.
+In order to build WordPress websites using VRTKS WP you will need the following installed on your machine.

 **Composer:** Instructions for installing Composer can be found at the following https://getcomposer.org/doc/00-intro.md.